javers/javers.github.io/documentation/configuration/index.md

 <h3 id="custom-json-serialization">Custom JSON serialization</h3>
-JaVers is meant to support various persistence stores for any kind of client's data.
-Hence we use JSON format to serialize client's domain objects.
+JaVers is meant to support various persistence stores for any kind of client’s data.
+Hence we use JSON format to serialize client’s domain objects.

 JaVers uses [Gson](http://sites.google.com/site/gson/) library which provides neat and pretty JSON representation for well known Java types.

-But sometimes Gson's default JSON representation isn't what you like.
+But sometimes Gson’s default JSON representation isn’t what you like.
 This happens when dealing with `Values` like Date, Money or ObjectId.

 Consider [`org.bson.types.ObjectId`](http://api.mongodb.org/java/2.0/org/bson/types/ObjectId.html) class,